siriknikita/PC-Mania/README.md

 # PC-Mania
 The PC Mania is the Coursework website built using Flask with interactive and user-friendly design to help them build their own custom PC without any troubles.

+## DESCRIPTION
+The "PC-Mania" PC Designer website was developed.
+The main programming language is Python.
+The website is created on the basis of Flask and aims to simplify the difficult choice of people who want to assemble a computer on their own, but do not have sufficient knowledge about all the nuances of compatibility, recommendations for choosing components, and more.
+The developed website contains a convenient interface.

 ## TECHNOLOGIES USED
 - Python
 - Flask